RobertoFreireFerrazPassos/dotNet-OOP/README.md

 **Inheritance** creates structure while **composition** creates flexibility.
 The derived class and base class are tightly coupled while in composition, class and its properties/fields can be loosely coupled.

-**Inheritance** is static binding (compile time binding) while **composition** is dynamic binding (run time binding).
-In **inheritance**, there is an image of the base class in the derived class object, so the image of the base class is created when the derived class object is created. **Composition** allows late creation of the properties/fields until and unless they are not really required.
+**Inheritance** is static binding (compile time binding).
+In **inheritance**, there is an image of the base class in the derived class object, so the image of the base class is created when the derived class object is created.

+**Composition** is dynamic binding (run time binding). **Composition** allows late creation of the properties/fields until and unless they are not really required.

 #### Overloading vs Overriding